Fool Proof Bread

 Second Day

 I did the exact same thing the second day to see if an overnight rest of the dough made a difference.
 It did!!
-On day 2 I formed the cold dough and put it into the over after the 40 minute rest - it was still pretty cool.
+On day 2, I formed the cold dough and put it into the over after the specified 40 minute rest - it was still pretty cool.
 This loaf had a darker crust and a chewier interior.
 There was also a nicer yeast flavor.

 The next step is to let it sit in the refrigerator for 7 days and see if that enhances the flavor.

-On day 2 I also tried making ciabatta.
-I let the cold dough set at room temp for an hour.
-I then added a half cup of water and used the mixing tool to get it incorporated.
-Then I added a bit more flour.
-I wanted to get the dough really wet and sticky, but not like soup.
-I got the idea from King Arthur.
 I made a lump and put it on the cornmeal.
-It flowed like silly putty.
+It flowed like Silly Putty.
 But still I went on.
 I let it bake less than 25 minutes as it was thin and started to get dark.
-I had the same taste as the other second day loaf and it did have some big air bubbles.
-There were a few big air holes, but maybe all that mixing made too much gluten?
+I had the same taste as the other second day loaf and it did have some big air bubbles, but not as many as I hoped for.
+Maybe all that mixing made too much gluten?
 This one needs more work.